-Read out "Too many people with mental health problems are made to feel isolated, ashamed and worthless" that is on slide 14 and note this is what stigma really means.
+Too many people with mental health problems are made to feel isolated, ashamed and worthless.

 The attitudes of others stop people experiencing mental health problems getting the help and support they need.
 Without support, people with mental health problems can lose their job, friends, family, or home.